top of page

 Symptoms

-The tennis elbow is characterized by pain radiating from the outside of the upper part of the forearm (below the region where the elbow bends).
+The tennis elbow is characterised by pain radiating from the outside of the upper part of the forearm (below the region where the elbow bends).
 In some cases, pain extends down the arm to the hand and wrist.
 Other signs and symptoms include:

-• Burning sensation along the length of the arm or on the outer edge of the elbow
+• symptomsBurning sensation along the length of the arm or on the outer edge of the elbow

 • Weakness in the elbows and forearms

-• Pain when performing forearm-related activities (e.g. holding a cup of water opening a door extending the forearm)
+• Pain when performing forearm-related activities (e.g. holding a cup of water, opening a door, extending the forearm)

 Ayurvedic View